vignesh-naik-720/Liandrin/README.md

 🚀 Features

-✅ Web-based Interface – Works directly in the browser with no installations required.
+✅ Web-based Interface – Works directly in the browser with no installations required.</br>
 ✅ API Key Management – Securely set and store API keys from the UI.
 ✅ Real-Time Speech Recognition – Streams audio to AssemblyAI for transcription.
 ✅ Conversational AI – Sends transcribed text to a Gemini LLM for natural language responses.